-The Company staked 217 lode mining claims, covering approximately 17 square km (6.5 square miles) in Humboldt County, Nevada.
+The Company staked 367 lode mining claims in Humboldt County, Nevada.
 The Company has named the claims collectively, Across-the-Valley or ATV Project.
-Subsequent to the period, the Company staked an additional 200 lode mining claims.
-The ATV Project comprises 417 lode mining claims covering approximately 34 square km (13.1 square miles).
 The Company further expanded its land position at the ATV Project with the leasing of several parcels of private land (both surface and minerals) from a private party.
-When combined with the 417 claims recently staked by the Company, the project now encompasses over 5,260 Ha (13,000 acres) of mostly-contiguous terrain.

-(Unaudited - Prepared by Management) (Expressed in Canadian Dollars) MAY 31, 2017
+(Unaudited - Prepared by Management) (Expressed in Canadian Dollars) NOVEMBER 30, 2017